Privacy & Confidentiality in Coaching & Coach Ethics | ICF

 sue mcmahon headshot

-Sue McMahon is a Professional Certified Coach, Board Certified Coach, and founder of Living from the Heart LLC.
-For 15 years, Sue has served in numerous roles involving ICF Ethics & Standards.
-She views her current position as Chair of the ICF Ethics Independent Review Board as a privilege and a continued opportunity to promote ethical coaching and professional integrity.
+Sue McMahon, PCC, is an ICF credential-holder, a Board Certified Coach, and founder of Living from the Heart LLC.
+Sue has served in numerous ICF volunteer leadership roles, including chair of the Independent Review Board.
 Her passion for coaching and ethics is second only to her greatest joy: spending time with her family and Labrador retriever, whether it’s being on an adventure or just hanging out.
 You can contact Sue at CoachSue@LivingfromtheHeart.info.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.